ChangeinX/clan-boards-tf/README.md

 - `alb` provisions the Application Load Balancer and related security group
 - `rds` creates the Postgres database in the private subnets
 - `secrets` stores application configuration in Secrets Manager for the ECS tasks.
 - `ecs` sets up the ECS cluster, task definitions and services.
 The user service is registered in Cloud Map so other tasks can reach it via `user.<app_name>.local` and is exposed through the ALB at `/api/v1/friends`.
-It now requires both DynamoDB table ARNs and secret ARNs so tasks can read and write the chat tables.
+It now requires the chat table ARN and related secret ARNs so tasks can read and write chat messages.
   The user task also receives database credentials from Secrets Manager.
+- `notifications` connects the chat table stream to an SQS outbox with a Lambda function and exposes VAPID keys for push notifications.
 - `nat_gateway` provides outbound internet access for private subnets using an Elastic IP so Fargate tasks egress from a static address.
 It requires no maintenance or SSH access.
 - `frontend` creates an S3 bucket configured for static website hosting and a CloudFront distribution that forwards the `If-None-Match` header so the web app can be served directly from S3.
-- `chat` provisions two DynamoDB tables used for the chat service.
-The existing `messages` table stores one item per message.
-A new single-table design named `${var.app_name}-chat-v2` is deployed alongside it to prepare for migration.
+- `chat` provisions a DynamoDB table used for the chat service with streams enabled.
+The table name, ARN and stream ARN are exported for other modules.
-  The module outputs the names and ARNs for both tables.

 Each container logs to its own CloudWatch log group and the worker receives its environment via Secrets Manager along with Google OAuth credentials.
 The worker also loads `COC_EMAIL` and `COC_PASSWORD` from a shared secret.
 The worker talks to the user service at `user.<app_name>.local` or through the ALB path `/api/v1/friends`.
 ## Usage